alex-b-chase/LRGCE/README.md

 For more information, check out our paper in [XXX](journalwebsite.com).
 And if you really like our approach and wish to use this reference database, please cite us:

->Chase AB, Karaoz U, Brodie EL, Gomez-Lunar Z, Martiny AC, Martiny JBH.
+>Chase AB, Karaoz U, Brodie EL, Gomez-Lunar Z, Martiny AC, Allison SD, Martiny JBH.
 2017.
 Microdiversity of an abundant terrestrial bacterium encompasses extensive variation in ecologically-relevant traits.

 # Reference Phylogeny: